 Bone marrow cannot form blood cells.
 After receiving chemotherapy and radiation therapy for cancer, some patients may need a bone marrow transplant for Aplastic Anaemia or Myelodysplastic syndrome.
 Some patients after receiving chemotherapy and radiation therapy for cancer, may need a bone marrow transplant.

 How to find matching donor cells

 To be a donor, your stem cell must be matches with the stem cells of the person you are donating.
-To confirm this, a blood test is done.
+To confirm this, doctors do a blood test.
 This blood test looks at HLA typing or tissue typing.
-Bone marrow transplantation is a difficult medical procedure and is not recommended for everyone.
+Bone marrow transplantation is a difficult medical procedure and doctors do not recommend it for everyone.
 The healthcare team would evaluate the patient by conducting various medical tests, a complete physical examination and psychosocial evaluations to decide whether that patient is a suitable candidate for bone marrow transplantation.

 Conditions required for donating cells

 You could become a healthy donor for a bone marrow transplantation if you meet the following conditions: